-NHMRC will provide the outcomes of the assessment process to the Department of Health.
+NHMRC will provide the outcomes of the assessment process to the Department of Health and Aged Care.
 This information will consist of a combined score against each of the individual technical assessment criteria, a weighted combined score against the technical assessment criteria and a separate rating against the non-technical assessment criterion.

-The Minister or their delegate (the Delegate) will approve grants drawing on the outcomes of NHMRC's assessment process.
+The Minister or the Delegate will approve grants drawing on the outcomes of NHMRC's assessment process.
 The Delegate may take into consideration applicant interests declared pursuant to section 12.1.